School Holiday Program – Extreme Arts! (Online)

 Join Dagogo Obogo as he teaches Afrobeats and Hip-Hop as having a rich history which he taps into during his lessons.
-His positivity is contagious and students walk away with a new and empowered philosophy to dance and life!
-For Dagogo, dancing is all about having fun and feeling good, both of which come in bucket loads throughout his classes!
-Dagogo has delivered popular dance classes to schools all across the state and we can’t wait to have him at FCAC.
+Contagiously positive, Dagogo’s students walk away with a new and empowered philosophy for dance and life!
+For Dagogo, dancing is all about having fun and feeling good whilst staying fit and active.
+Dagogo has delivered popular dance classes to schools all across the state and specializes in creating fun and inclusive environments for kids to express themselves.

 Meet the Teaching Artists

-Born in Nigeria, instructor Dagogo’s talents have taken him all over the world, teaching and performing in more than 15 countries.
-He has received wide acclaim for his show stopping talents including 2 times Couples Dance Champion and Runner Up in the Let’s Dance West Africa.
+Born in Nigeria, instructor Dagogo Obogo’s talents have taken him all over the world, teaching and performing in more than 15 countries.
+He has received wide acclaim for his show stopping talents including two-times Couples Dance Champion and Runner Up in the Let’s Dance West Africa.